Sociology in Switzerland

 4.3

 Practically everywhere the number of measures increases with the size of the enterprise.
-This is theoretically easy to understand in view of the fact that small firms often "automatically" enjoy those informal and participatory structures which can only be created with considerable effort in bureaucratic large-scale enterprises - or that they make many kinds of changes "spontaneously" (i.e. including formal implementations) due to their informality.
+This is theoretically easy to understand in view of the fact that small firms often "automatically" enjoy those informal and participatory structures which can only be created with considerable effort in bureaucratic large-scale enterprises - or that they make many kinds of changes "spontaneously" due to their informality.
 Much more surprising, on the other hand, is that so many pursue explicit reorganization strategies despite their small size.

 Endnotes